plizkinzmey/remote-transmission-client-go/docs/go-testing-best-practices.md

 ## 8. Test Coverage
 - Regularly run `go test -cover ./...` to track untested code.
+- **Cover All Branches:** Aim to write test cases (often using subtests) that execute *every* branch (`if`/`else`, `switch` cases, error handling paths) within the functions you are testing.
-- Aim for meaningful coverage, not 100% for the sake of it.
+- Aim for meaningful coverage, not 100% for the sake of it, but ensure critical paths and error handling are tested.

 ## 9. Fast and Focused Tests
-- Keep unit tests fast and focused.
+- Keep unit tests fast and focused on a single unit of code.
 - Heavy operations (database, external API) belong to integration tests.

 ## 10. Continuous Integration